damianofiorillo/Neutrino_Decay_Data/README.md

 ## Contents
 ```
    README.md           				   The file that you are reading
-   ImportingDigitizedContours.ipnyb  Jupyter notebook to import and plot pre-computed contours of neutrino lifetimes
+   ImportingDigitizedContours.ipnyb Notebook to import and plot pre-computed contours of neutrino lifetimes
-   PlottingScript.ipnyb     		    Jupyter notebook to extract contours of neutrino lifetimes and make Figs. 5, 6 of the paper
+   PlottingScript.ipnyb     		   Notebook to extract contours of neutrino lifetimes and make Figs. 5, 6 of the paper
    digitized_contours/              Contains the 95% C.L. pre-computed contours of $\tau_3/m_3$ vs.~$\tau_2/m_2$
       .../diffuse_contours/         Bounds extracted from the diffuse neutrino flux
       .../ngc1068_contours/         Bounds extracted from the neutrino flux from NGC1068
    likelihood_data/                 Contains the pre-compute likelihood from which to derive lifetime contours
       .../diffuse_contours/         Likelihood for the diffuse neutrino flux
       .../ngc1068_contours/         Likelihood for the neutrino flux from NGC1068
 ```

 ## How to use the code

 ### To import the pre-computed neutrino lifetime contours

-The 95% C.L. pre-computed contours of disfavored $\tau_3/m_3$ vs.~$\tau_2/m_2$ shown in Figs. 5 and 6 of XXXX.XXXXX are stored in the folder `digitized_contours/`.
+The 95% C.L. pre-computed contours of disfavored $\tau_3/m_3$ vs. $\tau_2/m_2$ shown in Figs. 5 and 6 of XXXX.XXXXX are stored in the folder `digitized_contours/`.
 Open the notebook `ImportingDigitizedContours.ipynb` to find how to import and plot them.
 This notebook simply __plots__ the pre-computed contours; to __generate__ them, see below.

 ### To generate new neutrino lifetime contours